 Medicaid and joint bank accounts between a parent and child are a combination that rarely works out in the child’s favor so be sure to focus on elder law Medicaid planning.
 Bottom line: Normally the funds in a joint account were placed there by the parent, and even though the account is jointly owned, in the Medicaid application context, the account is normally treated as belonging 100% to the parent and subject to the spend-down.

-Feel free to contact our office if you have been denied Medicaid long-term care benefits because you are not able to prove contribution to a joint account.
+Feel free to contact our office to schedule a consultation if you have been denied Medicaid long-term care benefits because you are not able to prove contribution to a joint account.
 Each case is different.
 Depending on the unique facts and circumstances of your case, we may be able to help, as Gerhard & Gerhard is singularly focused on the practice of elder law.

 About Gerhard & Gerhard

 Robert C. Gerhard, III Esquire is the managing shareholder of Gerhard & Gerhard, P.C., an estate planning and elder law firm located in Montgomery County, Pennsylvania.
 Attorney Gerhard specializes in elder law, with emphasis on Medicaid Planning, Medicaid Applications, and Medicaid Appeals.
 He is the author of the Pennsylvania law treatise, Pennsylvania Medicaid, Long-term Care.
-He can be reached at (215) 885-6785 or Contact Us with questions or comments.
+If you would like to schedule a consultation with Attorney Gerhard, please contact us.